Why It Works

 When ready to cook, remove the extra salsa from the fridge to allow it to warm up a little.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to the highest heat setting, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.

 Remove steak from marinade and wipe off excess.
 Place directly over the hot side of the grill.
 If using a gas grill, cover; if using a charcoal grill, leave exposed.
 Cook, turning occasionally, until steak is well charred on outside and center registers 110°F on an instant-read thermometer, 5 to 10 minutes total.
 Transfer to a cutting board and allow to rest for 5 minutes.
 Slice thinly against the grain and serve immediately, passing extra salsa, lime wedges, avocado, onions, cilantro, and tortillas on the side.

 Blender, grill, instant-read thermometer

-I like ancho and guajillo chilies here, but a mix of chilies such as negro, pasilla, and California can be used in their place.
+I like ancho and guajillo chiles here, but a mix of chiles such as negro, pasilla, and California can be used in their place.
 An equivalent weight of hanger or flap steak can be used in place of skirt steak.